kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 ### §323.8   Exemptions.

-Carriers are exempted from paragraphs (a)(1), (a)(3), and (a)(5) of §323.3 to the extent that those provisions require them to file a notice when terminating or suspending the domestic leg of an international flight (fill-up service).
+Carriers are exempted from paragraphs (a)(1), (a)(3), and (a)(5) of [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.3   Who shall file notices.|§323.3]] to the extent that those provisions require them to file a notice when terminating or suspending the domestic leg of an international flight (fill-up service).

 \[Doc.
 No. OST-96-1269, 61 FR 19166, May 1, 1996\]